Harry Styles sets Scottish stadium concert record at Murrayfield

 More than 65,000 fans watched the former One Direction star perform his Love On Tour show at Murrayfield in Edinburgh on Saturday.

-Scottish Rugby Union, which owns and operates BT Murrayfield stadium, said it was a "fantastic" event.
+Scottish Rugby Union, which owns and operates it said it was a "fantastic" event.

 The stadium record is previously listed for One Direction, who sold 64,000 tickets at Murrayfield in 2014.

-Thousands of colourful fans arrived in Edinburgh for two shows on Friday and Saturday, wearing dazzling clothes and feathers synonymous with Harry's style.
+Thousands of colourful fans arrived in Edinburgh for two shows on Friday and Saturday.

 Earlier this month, almost 55,000 fans watched Beyoncé perform at Murrayfield on 21 May.